ESPresense/Floorplan-Creator/Readme.md

 - copy generated code over to ESPresenseIPS app.js file

 ## Changes
+28-02-2022
+- Fix indentation on yaml export
+- Add name to esp32 devices.
+The name is exported in the yaml.

 27-02-2022
 - Show arrow indicators on top, left, bottom and right of canvas if floorplan is out of screen to indicate on which side/s it is